DPDK/dpdk/doc/guides/bbdevs/turbo_sw.rst

 FlexRAN SDK Download
 ~~~~~~~~~~~~~~~~~~~~

-To build DPDK with the *turbo_sw* PMD the user is required to download
+To build DPDK with the *baseband_turbo_sw* PMD the user is required to download
 the export controlled ``FlexRAN SDK`` Libraries.
 An account at `Intel Resource
 Design Center <https://www.intel.com/content/www/us/en/design/resource-design-center.html>`_
 needs to be registered.